Alias (comics): Publication history

 Some of the flashbacks to Jessica Jones's past are drawn in the style of classic 1960s, 1970s, 1980s and 1990s Marvel Comics issues.

 Story arcs

 "Alias Investigations" and "B Level" (issues #1–9)

-Tasked to look for a missing woman, Jessica finds herself caught in a conspiracy involving Captain America and the President of the United States.
+Tasked to look for a missing woman, private investigator Jessica Jones finds herself caught in a conspiracy involving Captain America and the President of the United States.
 Subsequently, she is hired to find the recently missing Rick Jones.
 The first issue introduces her relationship with Luke Cage, whom she sleeps with after meeting him at a bar.
 The arc also establishes Jessica's friendship with Carol Danvers, who attempts to set her up with Scott Lang.
-Other characters appearing in the arc include Daredevil (as Jessica's attorney Matt Murdock) and second-tier villain Man Mountain Marko.
+Other characters appearing in the arc include Matt Murdock and Man Mountain Marko.

 "Come Home" (issues #11–15)

 Jessica Jones is assigned to look for a missing girl rumored to be a mutant in a small, prejudiced town.
 She discovers the girl is a runaway and brings her home.

 Issue #15 overlaps with Daredevil (Vol 2) #36, which was also written by Brian Michael Bendis.
 Both issues depict the same scene, in which a disguised Natasha Romanova visits Matt Murdock at his law office, from two different perspectives.
 The Alias scene focuses on Jessica and Luke Cage, who argue about their relationship while stood guard outside Murdock's office, while the Daredevil version of the scene depicts his conversation with Natasha.
 The issue goes on to show Jessica's first date with Scott Lang.